Battagram Tehsil: Demographics

-Population

 As of the 2023 census, Battagram Tehsil had a population of 335,984.
 The population of Battagram Tehsil was 296,198, according to the 2017 Pakistan Census.

 People

 The area is mainly inhabited by Pashto-speaking Pathan tribes, the Swati and Syed.
 The Pashtun tribes are divided into many sub-tribes, including Khankhel Swati, Ghouri Bhel (most living in Phagora village), Younas Khel, Khadar Khani, Arghoshal Swati, Behram Khel, Raza Khani, Malakal Swati, Mula Khel, Shams Khel, Deshani Swati, Al-Sadatfamilies, Sahibzadgan, and Nikakhel Akhon Khail.

 They have fought for the land in the past, but the fighting has ceased for the last decade.
 The people often solve their problems with Jirga system in villages.
 People of Battagram do not have any external sources of income and mostly depend upon agriculture.